 I really like that Torchlight includes art and music into their curriculum.
 Our girls really love the clay lab for kids, and I really enjoy the Barefoot Book of Stories from the Opera.
 As a person who has zero music background or comprehension of classical music, I like that they’ve added it in.
 There’s not really much art except the clay, but I’m ok with that as we’re always doing art here.

-In general, I really love this secular homeschool curriculum.
+In general, I really love this secular literature-based homeschool curriculum.
 I’m personally ok doing tweaking here and there as needed.
-Torchlight also has a facebook group where you can discuss many questions with others using it.
-We’re currently not following it exactly and combining levels based on what I want to read to them and how their interests are flowing.
+Torchlight also has a very active facebook group where you can discuss many questions with others using it.
+We’re currently not following it exactly.
+I also swap out some of the books for our brave writer .

-They suggest doing Right Start Math, which I’ve read amazing reviews on but it’s VERY parent intensive and time consuming.
+Torchlight recommends Right Start Math, which is great on but it’s VERY parent intensive and time consuming.
 I have a 1.5 year old and a 3 year old so we’re using a mix of other math curriculum.
 (I’ll review math curriculum in another post.
 We’re experimenting with Math Lessons for a Living Education, Singapore and Mathematical reasoning for Grade 1 and added Beast Academy for grade 3).
 We’re also not using the suggested Logic of English.
 We use Spelling you See which we love, Explode the Code, and added copywork (often Brave Writer from a book we’re reading) for my grade 3.
 I’ve also got some additional Kumon reading and writing books to use on the side.

 Have you used Torchlight?

 How are you liking it so far?